 The V-55’s accommodations below expand the use of wood and amenities, bringing an enhanced level of yacht-like luxury akin to a Viking interior.
-A pair of 24-inch Bomar overhead hatches and two portlights on each side of the cabin usher in an abundance of natural light, heightening the appeal of the horizontal-grain walnut.
+A Bomar overhead hatch and two portlights on each side of the cabin usher in an abundance of natural light, heightening the appeal of the horizontal grain walnut.

 With the V-46, VBW was the first to design and engineer a large designated dry space for mechanical and electrical components – a “machinery room.”
-Accessed through an aft bulkhead door in the bunk area, the V-55’s machinery room contains the batteries and battery chargers, fire and ventilation systems, water heater, electrical distribution panel, generator with 50-gallon diesel tank, access to the electronics, fuel management systems and much more.
+Accessed through an aft bulkhead door in the bunk area, the V-55’s machinery room contains the batteries and battery chargers, fire and ventilation systems, water heater, electrical distribution panel, generator, access to the electronics, fuel management systems as well as optional systems including a watermaker, Spot Zero water purifier and sonar tube.
 A 15 kW genset was chosen as standard equipment to ensure ample power for air conditioning, refrigeration and Seakeeper operation.

 Draft - max:

 Earlier this year, Valhalla announced its latest addition to the V series.
 This new flagship, the Valhalla Boatworks V-55 is set to make its world debut at the Viking Yachts and Valhalla Boatworks VIP event in February.
 What to Expect The V-55 will be the largest center console Valhalla Boatworks has ever built.
 According to…